 I received a water outage notice.
-What should I do?
+What should I do beforehand?

-Denver Water or its contractor will deliver a second doorhanger notice 24-48-hours in advance of the outage with the specific date and expected duration to allow for you to collect water from your faucet or purchase bottled water.
+Denver Water or its contractor will deliver a notice at least 24 hours in advance of the water outage to allow you time to collect water from your faucet or purchase bottled water.

-On the day of the outage, we suggest completing your morning routines including showering, cooking, filling bottles, filling water pitchers, as well as completing any household tasks such as laundry, dishes, etc. prior to the shut off.
-We highly suggest setting aside water in pitchers, pots and pans as a reserve during the water outage.
+We suggest completing your morning routines, including showering, cooking, filling bottles and filling water pitchers, as well as completing any household tasks, such as laundry or dishes.
+We recommend setting aside water in pitchers, pots and pans as a reserve during the water outage.
 Be sure to only store water for drinking or cooking in containers that are safe for those uses.

-Once water is restored, run cold water from a bathtub or outside spigot (weather permitting) to flush the interior plumbing and service line to clear any air or debris.
-For more details about what to expect and how to flush faucets, visit denverwater.org/service-interruptions.
+Once water service is restored, run cold water from a bathtub or outside spigot, weather permitting, to flush the interior plumbing and service line to clear any air or debris.

 I live in an apartment building.
 Will I receive a water outage notice?